 Figure 2 reports coefficients for various types of UIP regressions.
-The top left panel concerns the hybrid UIP regression of Lustig, Stathopoulos, and Verdelhan (2019, LSV), in which the return over horizon $\Delta \tau$ of the hybrid CCT constructed using bonds with maturity $\tau$ is regressed on the foreign-minus-home $\Delta \tau$ -year yield differential.
-This regression nests as a special case, for $\tau = \Delta \tau$ , the standard UIP regression of Bilson (1981) and Fama (1984).
+The top left panel concerns the hybrid UIP regression of Lustig, Stathopoulos, and Verdelhan (2019, LSV), in which the return over horizon $\Delta \tau$ of the hybrid CCT constructed using bonds with maturity τ is regressed on the foreign-minus-home $\Delta \tau$ -year yield differential.
+This regression nests as a special case, for $\tau = \Delta \tau$, the standard UIP regression of Bilson (1981) and Fama (1984).
 Under the UIP, the LSV coefficient should be zero.
-The empirical coefficients are positive and statistically significant for short maturities, consistent with Bilson (1981) and Fama (1984).
+The empirical coefficients are positive for short maturities, consistent with Bilson (1981) and Fama (1984).
 They decline with maturity and become statistically insignificant for long maturities.
 This is consistent with LSV, although LSV's coefficients, computed over multiple currency pairs rather than over only Dollar/Euro as in our estimation, are closer to zero.
-The model-implied coefficients are close to the empirical coefficients.
+The model-implied coefficients are close to their empirical counterparts because of the mechanisms in Propositions 4.1 and 4.5.

 The top right panel in Figure 2 concerns the long-horizon UIP regression of Chinn and Meredith (2004, CM), in which the rate of foreign currency depreciation over horizon $\Delta \tau$ is regressed on the foreign-minus-home $\Delta \tau$ -year yield differential.
 Under the UIP, the CM coefficient should be one.
-The empirical coefficients are not statistically different from zero at short maturities, although confidence intervals are large because we use only one currency pair.
-As horizon increases, the empirical coefficients go to one, consistent with CM.
-The model-implied coefficients approach one as maturity increases, somewhat more slowly than the empirical ones.
+The empirical coefficients are negative for short maturities.
+They increase with maturity and reach one for long maturities, consistent with CM.
+The model-implied coefficients increase towards one but do not reach it closely.
+This reflects the lack of convergence of the long-horizon CCT's expected return to zero because not all eigenvalues of M have positive real parts in our estimated model.
+Nevertheless, the model-implied CM coefficients are within the confidence intervals of the empirical coefficients for the ten-year maturity (and for maturities one through six).